itsimrek/Machine-Learning-/README.md

 # Machine-Learning-
-Algortihms used in Machine Learning implemented in Python
+Algorithms used in Machine Learning implemented in Python